ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

 {{% fig "thatchers/grave-photos/use/pleasant-grove-record" "800" /%}}

-The transcriptions in the following photographs have also been compared against a spreadsheet of transcribed memorials from over 100 local cemeteries, compiled over several decade by Alan Chafee, Newfield Historian, relevant portions of which he shared with me via personal correspondence, April 2022.
+The transcriptions in the following photographs have also been compared against a spreadsheet of transcribed memorials from over 100 local cemeteries, compiled over several decades by Alan Chafee, Newfield Historian, relevant portions of which he shared with me via personal correspondence, April 2022.

 Thomas and Elizabeth Thatcher's full side:
 <div class="cols">